-The Cleveland Heights Water Department is responsible for the maintenance of all city fire hydrants.
-Call their office at 216-291-5985 for assistance.
+The Cleveland Water Department is responsible for the maintenance of all city fire hydrants.
+Call their office at 216-664-3130 for assistance.

-Cleveland Heights paramedics will transport patients to the closest and most appropriate of several nearby hospitals, including the Cleveland Clinic, University Hospital, Kaiser Permanente and Huron Road Hospital.
+Cleveland Heights paramedics will transport patients to the closest and most appropriate of several nearby hospitals, including the Cleveland Clinic, University Hospital and Metro Health.

 Yes.
 CO detectors can save lives.
 They will sound an alarm if there is any abnormal increase in carbon monoxide, a deadly colorless and tasteless gas.
 Call the Fire department at 216-291-2673 for more information.

 Every two years, the Civil Service Commission tests for entry-level firefighters.
 The Sunday Classified section of the Cleveland Plain Dealer will announce times of applications.